silly-lily/CTF-Writeups/2022_DEADFACE/osint/FineDining/README.md

 ![Ghost Town Search](ghost_town_search.png)

 # Post
-Then we looked at the messages on the Ghost Town fourm and saw this one about a newspaper article.
+Then we looked at the messages on the Ghost Town forum and saw this one about a newspaper article.

 ![Post](post.png)

 # Newspaper
+> flag{b1sh0p-pig-n_T4LL}

-We then looked at the newspaper atricle and found the flag `flag{b1sh0p-pig-n_T4LL}`.
+We then looked at the newspaper article and found the flag.
 ![Flag](flag.png)